mellinoe/veldrid-docs/articles/api-concepts.md

 It is not possible to issue a draw command without binding a graphics Pipeline.

 A compute Pipeline is another kind of resource which encapsulates the necessary state for a compute shader dispatch.
-A compute Pipeline does not include any graphics-specific information, like blend state, depth stencil state, etc. The only information contained is:
+A compute Pipeline does not include any graphics-specific information, like blend state, depth stencil state, etc. It is therefore much simpler, and only contains:

 * The compute shader module used
 * Resource layouts